tran-barry/Foosball-Tracker/README.txt

 -------------------------------------------------------------------------------
 DATA IMPLEMENTATION

+Player and Match "id" will be based on its position in playerList and matchList.

 Internally, players and matches will be stored in a class foosballList:
 	List playerList					A list of 'player' data
 	List matchList					A list of 'match' data